NitemareReal/DPAttachments/README.md

 ## CHANGES IN THIS FORK
 ### Version 5.7.3a
 Administrators have more control on what uploaded files metainfo can be seen by users.
-Administrators can choose to show or hide 'uploader name' and / or 'uploaded date' to 'all users', to 'no user' o to 'users with selected access level(s)'.
+Administrators can choose to show or hide 'uploader name' and / or 'uploaded date' to 'all users', to 'no user' or to 'users with selected access level(s)'.
 'Uploader name' and 'Uploaded date' visibility are managed independently.

 ## Development corner
 If you are cloning this repository, then clone also the [DPDocker project](https://github.com/Digital-Peak/DPDocker) into the same folder as DPAttachments and build the images.
 There are several tasks you can run then: